derekargueta/Projects/README.md

 Classic Algorithms
 -----------------

-**Collatz Conjecture** - Start with a number *n > 1*.
+**1) Collatz Conjecture** - Start with a number *n > 1*.
 Find the number of steps it takes to reach one using the following process: If *n* is even, divide it by 2.
 If *n* is odd, multiply it by 3 and add 1.
   - [x] Go
   - [ ] Java
   - [ ] Rust